sbl-sdsc/mmtf-genomics/README.md

 Rego N, Koes, D (2015) 3Dmol.js: molecular visualization with WebGL, Bioinformatics 31, 1322–1324. doi: [10.1093/bioinformatics/btu829](https://doi.org/10.1093/bioinformatics/btu829)

 ## Funding
-The MMTF project is supported by the National Cancer Institute of the National Institutes of Health under Award Number U01CA198942.
+The MMTF project ((Compressive Structural BioInformatics: High Efficiency 3D Structure Compression) is supported by the National Cancer Institute of the National Institutes of Health under Award Number U01CA198942.
 The content is solely the responsibility of the authors and does not necessarily represent the official views of the National Institutes of Health.

 The CyVerse project is supported by the National Science Foundation under Award Numbers DBI-0735191,  DBI-1265383, and DBI-1743442.
 URL: www.cyverse.org